aepasek/lowcarbonresearchmethods/README.md

 ## Installation

 <p>
-	Navigate to lowcarbonmethods direction (cd local/www from the pi interface) and run this code to pull latest directory:
+	Navigate to lowcarbonmethods directory (cd local/www from the pi interface) and run this code to pull latest directory:
 	`git pull origin main`